shalini111maurya/Angular-Ecommerce-website/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
+Also run JSON Server by: **json-server -- watch db.json** .
 The application will automatically reload if you change any of the source files.

 ## Build